Solomon333/stop-watch-app/README.md

-a simple stop watch with reset start and stop buttons. built using javascript DOM manipulation , function css styling and html.
+a simple stop watch that have a reset , start and stop buttons. built using javascript- DOM manipulation , functions css styling and html.